Behind the Lens: Eye-to-Eye with an Albatross

 Overcoming challenges: “I don’t consider myself to be a wildlife filmmaker.
 I sometimes struggle to contain my excitement when filming animals, which means that I start shaking as adrenaline takes over.
 I can’t contain myself.
 Luckily, my 24-70mm lens minimizes movement.

-When I work for the likes of the BBC, I might spend a week at a time in a hive to capture a shot.
+When I work for the likes of the BBC, I might spend a week at a time in a hide to capture a shot.
 There, it’s more about building up behavioral shots to form a sequence.
 In this instance, my time was limited and so the odds were against me.
 This was a more authentic moment that happened by chance.
 It’s unlikely that I’ll ever experience anything like it again.
 Nevertheless, the wildlife on South Georgia is so abundant that you’re sure to witness many unique moments.

 I consider myself to be a bit of a perfectionist.
 I’m always thinking of ways to make my shots even stronger—in this instance, the wings could have been extended slightly more and the body could have been straighter.
 All things considered, though, this moment was nothing short of perfect to me.”